viniciusgerevini/godot-aseprite-wizard/README.md

 However, the scan operation is asynchronous and it can't be used in the importer.
 We implemented a fallback method but, unfortunately, it creates bigger resource files.

 Until we find an alternative way, the importer will create bigger files.
-If you prefer to stick with the wizard flow, but you save your aseprite files inside your project folder, there is a configuration to disable the automatic importer.
+To prevent it from generating resources for Aseprite files saved in your project folder, leave it disabled in the configuration screen or add a `.gdignore` file to the folder containing the `*.aseprite` files.

 ### Big files issue (Image width cannot be greater than 16384px)